andrew-shyshenko/docs/docs/neutron/neutron-dvr.md

 7) The fg interface (1) in the floating IP namespace fip forwards the packet to the Open vSwitch external bridge br-ex.
 The fg interface contains the project router external IP address TE.
 8) The Open vSwitch external bridge br-ex forwards the packet to the external network via the external interface.

+**To sum up**

+- on Compute node all VMs with FIP has one MAC-address for external world (MAC-address of virtual router's external port in namespace fip on specific Compute node)
+- on Compute node Neutron answers on all ARP-requests IP which this node managed

 ### Configure Distributed Virtual Router (DVR)